PixelPioneer77/xAI-Project/README.md

 This project aims to improve the transparency and interpretability of object detection models in content moderation by using YOLOv8, trained on a weapon dataset.

 ## Dataset
-For training our own YOLOv8 model we used the dataset from https://github.com/ari-dasci/OD-WeaponDetection which includes weapons and similar objects.
+For training our custom YOLOv8 model we used the dataset from https://github.com/ari-dasci/OD-WeaponDetection which includes weapons and similar objects.

 ## Model Training

-Training involves data preprocessing, model configuration, and evaluation.
-Details are in the YOLO training folder.
+Training involves data preprocessing, model training, and evaluation.
+Details are in the `YOLO training` folder.
+In addition to that we also used an already pre-trained weapons model from https://github.com/JoaoAssalim/Weapons-and-Knives-Detector-with-YOLOv8/tree/main

 ## Explainability Methods
 We used the following repo for the explainability part https://github.com/Spritan/YOLOv8_Explainer